bafg-bund/ntsportal/README.md

 research institutions and government agencies upon request.
 Please contact the Federal Institute of Hydrology at <ntsportal@bafg.de>.
 This repository includes the back-end code for publication purposes and does not include the environmental data.
+See the [documentation website](https://docs.ntsportal.bafg.de) for more information.

 ## Project Funding